SoftUni-Internal/interactive-content/EN/04-SOLID/05-Interface-Segregation.md

 Just keep your interfaces small but with strong cohesion.

-Applying the **Single-Responsibility** will help you make sure that your interfaces serve one role only.
+Applying the **single responsibility principle** alongside ISP will help you make sure that your interfaces serve one role only.

 [/slide]